carlosrmd/minesweeper-app/README.md

 | 0 (3) | 0 (4) | 0 (5) |
 | 0 (6) | 0 (7) | 0 (8) |

 Next step is select as many distinct numbers as mines the board needs.
-Let's say the previous board need two mines, the `generate_random_mines_coordinates` would receive the parameters and randomly select number 3 and 7 from range `[0, 3*3-1]` and convert those numbers to (row, column) pair coordinates for the 4th and 8th mines in the board, which would be (1, 0) and (2, 1) in the board.
+Let's say the previous board need two mines, the `generate_random_mines_coordinates` would receive the parameters and randomly select, for instance, number 3 and 7 from range `[0, 3*3-1]` and convert those numbers to (row, column) pair coordinates for the 4th and 8th mines in the board, which would be (1, 0) and (2, 1).

 ||||
 |---|---|---|